Darlanne Fluegel: Modeling

-Reflecting on her modeling career in 1986, Fluegel said “It hasn’t been easy.
-It is tough to get people in the acting world to take you seriously if you’ve been a successful model.
+Reflecting on her modeling career in 1986, Fluegel said "It hasn't been easy.
+It is tough to get people in the acting world to take you seriously if you've been a successful model.
 Some models turn out to be good actresses; most are terrible".
-Her modeling mentor, Eileen Ford, said Fluegel's difference was “... she approached her acting scientifically.
-She worked at it and didn’t let the hype go to her head.
-A lot of models wouldn’t have done that".
+Her modeling mentor, Eileen Ford, said Fluegel's difference was "... she approached her acting scientifically.
+She worked at it and didn't let the hype go to her head.
+A lot of models wouldn't have done that."

-Transition to acting

-Fluegel said “I realized I was washed up as a model at 25.
-I’d been in the business for years, and a lot of people thought I was even older than I was.
-I realized I had to make a drastic change in my life".